Weather radar: Animations

 The animation of radar products can show the evolution of reflectivity and velocity patterns.
 The user can extract information on the dynamics of the meteorological phenomena, including the ability to extrapolate the motion and observe development or dissipation.
 This can also reveal non-meteorological artifacts (false echoes) that will be discussed later.

 Radar Integrated Display with Geospatial Elements

 A new popular presentation of weather radar data in United States is via Radar Integrated Display with Geospatial Elements (RIDGE) in which the radar data is projected on a map with geospatial elements such as topography maps, highways, state/county boundaries and weather warnings.
-The projection often is flexible giving the user a choice of various geographic elements.
+The projection is often flexible giving the user a choice of various geographic elements.
 It is frequently used in conjunction with animations of radar data over a time period.

 Limitations and artifacts

 Radar data interpretation depends on many hypotheses about the atmosphere and the weather targets, including: